Cryopreservation Process, Methods and Storage Solution Explored

 - Biodiversity Conservation: Non-human samples such as other animals, plants and bacteria can also be cryopreserved.
 The aim of this is for future research and to try and preserve biodiversity as thousands of species face extinction.
 Having cryopreserved samples means that in decades to come, and as technology improves, we may be able to revive species that have become extinct or are very close to it.

-Cryogenic Storage and Preservation Solutions for Froilabo
+Cryogenic Storage Tanks and Preservation Solutions from Froilabo

 The Cryovita range includes 8 families of cryogenic storage systems and accessories.
 The range includes different storage types, offering liquid, vapor or dry storage depending on your needs.
 Storage tanks vary in size, up to 314 L, allowing up to 94500 samples to be stored.
 Cryovita also includes cryogenic storage accessories such as dewars, shipping containers, roller bases and withdrawal devices.